microsoft/Windows-IoT-Samples/AppServiceBlinky/CS/README.md

 # Using an app service to blink an LED
-We’ll create a simple Blinky [app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) and connect a LED to your Windows IoT Core device (Raspberry Pi 2 or 3, Up Squared or DragonBoard).
+We’ll create a simple Blinky [app service](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service) and connect a LED to your Windows IoT Enterprise device (Up-Board).
 We'll also create a simple app service client that blinks the LED.
-Be aware that the GPIO APIs are only available on Windows IoT Core, so this sample cannot run on your desktop.
+Be aware that the GPIO APIs are only available on Windows IoT Enterprise, so this sample cannot run on your desktop.

 ## Set up your hardware
 ___
-The hardware setup for this sample is the same as the [C# ‘Blinky’ sample](https://github.com/Microsoft/Windows-iotcore-samples/tree/master/Samples/HelloBlinky/CS).
+The hardware setup for this sample is the same as the Blinky sample.
 Note that the app will not run successfully if it cannot find any available GPIO ports.

 ## Load the projects in Visual Studio
 ___

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/Microsoft/Windows-iotcore-samples/archive/master.zip) and navigating to the `samples-develop\AppServiceBlinky`.
+You can find the source code for this sample by downloading a zip of all of our samples in WIndows 10 IoT Enterprise folder and navigating to the `samples-develop\AppServiceBlinky`.
 Make a copy of the folder on your disk and open the projects from Visual Studio.
 BlinkyService.sln implements the app service and must be started first.
 BlinkyClient.sln implements the app service client.

-Once the project is open and builds, the next step is to [deploy](https://github.com/MicrosoftDocs/windows-iotcore-docs/blob/master/windows-iotcore/develop-your-app/AppDeployment.md) the application to your device.

-When everything is set up, you should be able to press F5 from each instance of Visual Studio.
-The BlinkyService app will deploy and start on the Windows IoT device, and you should see the package family name printed the debug output window on Visual Studio.
-Before pressing F5 for BlinkyClient app verify that the value of connection.PackageFamilyName matches the value output in the output window by BlinkyService.
-When you press F5 for BlinkyClient you should see the attached LED blink.
+Verify that the value of connection.PackageFamilyName in StartupTask.cs and MainPage.xaml.cs matches the value output in the output window by BlinkyService.
+If it doesnot any value output, You will get the value by marking the breakpoint in debug mode for #StartupTask.cs at System.Diagnostics.Debug.WriteLine("Service closed.
+Status=" + args.Status.ToString()).

+## Deploy your app

+* * *

+With the application open in Visual Studio 2019, set the architecture in the toolbar dropdown.
+If you’re building for UpBaord, select `x64`.

+### Generate an app package

+Steps to follow :

+ * In Solution Explorer, open the solution for your application project.
+ * Right-click the project and choose Publish->Create App Packages (before Visual Studio 2019 version 16.3, the Publish menu is named Store).
+ * Select Sideloading in the first page of the wizard and then click Next.
+ * On the Select signing method page, select whether to skip packaging signing or select a certificate for signing.
+You can select a certificate from your local certificate store, select a certificate file, or create a new certificate.
+For an MSIX package to be installed on an end user's machine, it must be signed with a cert that is trusted on the machine.
+ * Complete the Select and configure packages page as described in the Create your app package upload file using Visual Studio section.

+ If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#generate-an-app-package).

+### Install your app package using an install script

+Steps to follow :
+ * Open the *_Test folder.
+ * Right-click on the Add-AppDevPackage.ps1 file.
+Choose Run with PowerShell and follow the prompts.
+ * When the app package has been installed, the PowerShell window displays this message: Your app was successfully installed.

+ If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#install-your-app-package-using-an-install-script).

+ Click the Start button to search for the app by name, and then launch it.

+ If you are using UPBOARD, you have to setup the BIOS GPIO configuration.

+### BIOS Settings for UPBOARD

+Steps to follow:

+(1)	After power on the Upboard, Press Del or F7 to enter the BIOS setting.

+(2)	Under the "Boot -> OS Image ID" Tab:
+    Select "Windows 10 IoT Core".

+(3)	Under the "Advance" Tab:
+    Select "Hat Configuration" and Click on "GPIO Configuration in Pin Order".

+(4) Configure the Pins you are using in the sample as "INPUT" or "OUTPUT".

+    In this sample make PIN 15 as "OUTPUT" and initial value as "HIGH".

+If you need guidance click Link: [here](https://www.annabooks.com/Articles/Articles_IoT10/Windows-10-IoT-UP-Board-BIOS-RHPROXY-Rev1.3.pdf).

+ Click the Start button to search for the app by name, and then launch it.

 ## Let's look at the code
 ___